instaclick/ICBaseTestBundle/README.md

 Through the concept of helpers and loaders, this bundle supports individual support for test types, such as Command, Controller, Service, Validator, etc.

-This bundle requires at least that you are using Symfony 2.1.
+This bundle requires that you are using, at least, Symfony 2.1.

 ## Installation